omervk/ditherworks/docs/prd/backend.md

-# Image Crop Craft — Backend PRD
+# DitherWorks for PhotoPainter — Backend PRD

 ## 1. Purpose & Scope
 - Provide a local-first backend to: